 • Group Guidance Activities.
 In line with the Ignatian Formation Program’s objectives, Group Guidance Activities (GGA) are provided to all students to attain a deeper appreciation of one’s chosen academic discipline, nurture a desire to become professionally competent, be equipped with appropriate pedagogical skills, provide appropriate opportunities for training, and to prepare students to assume responsible positions or leadership roles in any work or service they may get into now or in their future career roles.
 The GGA offerings of the Center, which are conducted on a per-year level basis, are aimed at providing structured group activities and learnings on topics based on identified student needs.

 • Student Volunteer Programs.
 The Student Volunteer Program was established to develop an auxiliary group that will help implement the Center’s activities and guidance programs.
 Currently, there are four volunteer groups in the Center – the Peer Coaches, the Student Volunteers, the Kaabay Volunteers, and the Ateneo Facilitators’ Brigade.
 The members of these volunteer groups are provided with formation activities in line with the Ignatian Formation Program.
 They are also given special training and enrichment sessions to increase their knowledge and competence in peer coaching, facilitating, and program development.
-Overall, through these programs and services, we hope that after four/five years, students should be able to:
+Specifically, the following groups are expected to perform the following roles:

 Skills Development and Enhancement.
 Under this program, interventions are designed to help students acquire the skills and develop competencies to gain a clearer sense of direction, a realistic sense of self, and an appropriate sense of others.
 Leadership training seminars and group growth activities are conducted for this purpose.
 The Center also implements interventions designed to enhance the basic helping/counseling skills of teachers to enable them to respond to various emotional and behavioral difficulties and problems of college students.